-- Walk or jog in groups of three or more.

-- Be aware of your surroundings.

-- Be aware of crimes on and around campus.

-- Avoid isolated or dark areas.

-- Travel with confidence and purpose. - Do not wear earphones while walking or jogging. - If you can't find traveling companions, use the escort service on campus, no matter how short the distance. - Before exiting a building or car, look around the area for anything suspicious. - If confronted by a situation, try to remain calm. - If it is safe to do so, try to get a detailed description of suspects or suspicious persons and/or their vehicle(s). - Before parking at night, call or stop by the VUPD office at 2800 Vanderbilt Place.
-Ask for an officer to meet you and to escort you from your parking space. - Know the locations of emergency telephones. - Do not use ATMs (automated bank teller machines) alone, at night, or when some one suspicious is nearby. - Avoid strangers.
-You do not have to stop and talk to them. - If you are being followed, go to the nearest area of safety. - Stay alert, and plan ahead for "What if ...?"
+- Walk or jog in groups of three or more. - Be aware of your surroundings. - Be aware of crimes on and around campus. - Avoid isolated or dark areas. - Travel with confidence and purpose. - Do not wear earphones while walking or jogging. - If you can't find traveling companions, use the escort service on campus, no matter how short the distance. - Before exiting a building or car, look around the area for anything suspicious. - If confronted by a situation, try to remain calm. - If it is safe to do so, try to get a detailed description of suspects or suspicious persons and/or their vehicle(s). - Call VUPD at (615) 322-2745 to request an officer to meet you and walk you to or from your vehicle or next campus destination. - Know the locations of emergency telephones. - Do not use ATMs (automated bank teller machines) alone, at night, or when someone suspicious is nearby. - Avoid strangers.
+You do not have to stop and talk to them. - If you are being followed, go to the nearest area of safety. - Stay alert, and plan ahead for "What if...?"